How To Get Insanely Good At Chin-ups And Pull-ups

 - Squeeze your butt.
 Same as crossing your legs and gripping hard, squeezing the glutes will give you an instant strength boost.

-Mix Up Your Pull-up Training
+Mix Up Your Pull-up and Chin-up Training

 - Regular chin-ups – these are done with an underhand grip.
 Pull yourself up until your chin clears the bar.
 They are excellent for biceps development and for overloading the exercise using additional weight.